Oatmeal Raisin Cookies With Cherries and Cranberries

 - Add the dried fruits and mix until well blended.

 - Add the oats, a cup at a time, and mix until oats are distributed throughout the dough.
-This step may take a little time as you will need to stop a few times to scrap the sides of the bowl and the beaters with a spatula.
-It is worth the effort to insure your cookies will turn out perfectly.
+This step may take a little time, as you will need to stop a few times to scrape the sides of the bowl and the beaters with a spatula.
+It is worth the effort to ensure your cookies will turn out perfectly.